Love Yourself: Her: Background

 Love Yourself: Her is the first album to be released since BTS revealed their new "brand identity" on July 4, 2017, complete with a new, simplified logo.
 On September 18, the album was released alongside the music video for its lead single, "DNA".
 In the 24 hours after release, the "DNA" music video had been viewed 21 million times, becoming the first K-pop group music video to reach over 20 million views in 24 hours.

 Composition

 Sonically, the EP served as "a dual exploration of the group's electro-pop and hip-hop leanings," with the first half consisting of "dance tracks that emphasize the group's vocals" while in the second half "the act's hip-hop side arrives in earnest...delivering powerful rap performances."

-"Love Yourself" series which sought the enlightenment of self-love through the "起承轉結" (Korean: 기승전결; RR: Giseungjeongyeol) narrative sequence of "beginning, development, turn, and conclusion."
+"Love Yourself" series which sought the enlightenment of self-love through the "起承轉結" narrative sequence of "beginning, development, turn, and conclusion."
 In the narrative sequence, the EP represented the "承," or "development" of the series and is considered by RM to be one of the major turning points in BTS' career.
 Within the larger narrative, Love Yourself: Her described the joy and happiness of falling in love.